-- 1. What to do FIRST: Register as a PTA Leader at https://www.txpta.org/register-as-a-board-member - 2.
+- 1. What to do FIRST: Complete the Getting Started section on the backside of the page. - 2.
 Work with the outgoing secretary to review your responsibilities and become familiar with your Local PTA's practices. - 3.
 Develop a Plan of Work and submit it to the executive board for approval. - 4.
-Ensure all executive board members have: - Completed FOUNDATIONS trainings (Essentials and Basics) - Signed the Local PTA Ethics/Conflict of Interest Policy - Reviewed the Records Retention Policy.
-(Once reviewed by the executive board, it is submitted to the membership for adoption) - 5.
+Ensure all executive board members have: - Completed FOUNDATIONS training (Essentials and Basics) - Signed the Local PTA Confidentiality, Ethics, and Conflict of Interest Agreement. - Reviewed the Records Retention Policy.
+(Once reviewed by the executive board, it is submitted to the membership for adoption if there are any changes.) - 5.
 Participate with the full rights of an executive board member, make motions, nominate candidates, enter into discussion, and vote. - 6.
-Assist the president in establishing a quorum and maintaining a roll call record. - 7.
+Assist the president in establishing a quorum and maintaining a roll call record or sign-in sheet. - 7.
 Call meetings to order in the absence of the president and vice president(s) and preside until the membership elects a temporary chair. - 8.
 Keep on permanent file the PTA Employer Identification Number (EIN) as assigned by the IRS and the sales tax permit as assigned by the Texas Comptroller. - 9.
-Provide successors with all minutes, records, reports, your procedure book, and other pertinent materials.
+Provide your successor with the minutes, records, reports, procedure book, and other pertinent materials.

-KEY TRAININGS
+KEY TRAINING